MateuszMyalski/MateuszMyalski.github.io/content/blogs/2023-11-25-PASTA-Security-Assessment.md

 #### **CVE**
 The CVE is a standardized system for identifying and naming security vulnerabilities in software and hardware products.
 CVE is a community-driven effort that aims to provide a common language and reference point for discussing and sharing information about security vulnerabilities across the cyber security community.
 CVE focused on identifying and uniquely naming specific instances of security vulnerabilities in software, hardware, or systems.
 It provides a standardized reference point for discussing and sharing information about individual security vulnerabilities.

-The CVE can be found on https://www.cve.org/ web page.
+The CVE can be found on [https://www.cve.org/](https://www.cve.org/) web page.
 The database is designed to be searched by having concrete CVE number that links to the full description of discovered vulnerability in concrete product, but can be also searched by keywords.

 The popular CVE number lately was log4j issue that impacted most of the devices with installed Apache server.
 This issue has been described and posted with unique ID - ”CVE-2021-44228”.
 By looking up this CVE number it is possible to gather some more data about where it was found, what does in impact, who discovered the issue, what product versions is vulnerable and other reference links that tells some more background details about situation.

 ![CVE](images/PASTA_security_assessment/CVE.png)

-The CVE database i also extended into NVD data base https://nvd.nist.gov/, where more details about found volunerabilites can be found together with CVSS scoring, references etc.
+The CVE database i also extended into NVD data base [https://nvd.nist.gov/](https://nvd.nist.gov/), where more details about found vulnerabilities can be found together with CVSS scoring, references etc.

 #### **CVSS**
 Where CVSS is a standardized system for assessing and quantifying the severity of security vulnerabilities in software, hardware, or systems.
 It provides a numerical score, known as the CVSS score, that represents the severity of a vulnerability.
 The CVSS score is calculated based on several factors, including the impact of the vulnerability, the ease of exploitation, and the scope of the vulnerability.

-The CVSS score can be calculated by the web-based calculator https://www.first.org/cvss/calculator/4.0 or existing metrics can be searched by using [https://www.cvedetails.com/](https://www.cvedetails.com/cve/CVE-2021-44228/?q=CVE-2021-44228) site, or NVD https://nvd.nist.gov/.
+The CVSS score can be calculated by the web-based calculator [https://www.first.org/cvss/calculator/4.0](https://www.first.org/cvss/calculator/4.0) or existing metrics can be searched by using [https://www.cvedetails.com/](https://www.cvedetails.com/cve/CVE-2021-44228/?q=CVE-2021-44228) site, or NVD [https://nvd.nist.gov/](https://nvd.nist.gov/).
 To continue with above example let’s check how the “log4j” vulnerability has been measured by using CVSS scoring.

 ![CVSS](images//PASTA_security_assessment/CVSS.png)